 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.

 - Faculty Director, Penn LPS Online Certificate in Professional Writing

-Valerie Ross is the founding director of the Critical Writing Program in the Marks Family Center for Excellence in Writing at the University of Pennsylvania and an editor of the Journal of Writing Analytics.
-Her current research and publications focus on writing in the disciplines and… Read more
+Valerie Ross is Senior Director of The Marks Family Center for Excellence in Writing at the University of Pennsylvania, founder of its Critical Writing Program, and an editor of the Journal of Writing Analytics.
+Her current research and publications focus on writing in the disciplines… Read more